A pregnant woman holding a glass of red wine

 ·

-For over 40 years, public health agencies and doctors have warned women not to drink alcohol while pregnant.
-The warnings began in 1973, when researchers at the University of Washington identified what’s known as fetal alcohol syndrome — a group of physical and mental birth defects caused by alcohol consumption.
+Can you drink wine while pregnant?
+Or any alcohol, for that matter?
+For over 40 years, public health agencies and doctors have warned women to stay away from booze while pregnant.
+The warnings began in 1973, when researchers at the University of Washington identified what’s known as Fetal Alcohol Syndrome — a group of physical and mental birth defects caused by alcohol consumption.
 Since then, women have been strongly advised to avoid any amount of alcohol while pregnant.

+We now know that while it’s not great for anyone to get drunk, women who are pregnant are in a particularly vulnerable category.
 But what exactly are the risks involved, and what effect can alcohol have on a developing fetus?
+What is the worst time to drink during pregnancy?
+And what about drinking in early pregnancy without knowing?
 Let’s take a closer look.

 How Alcohol Affects a Fetus